 Features and pricing

-Hide.me offers a free version which is okay for occasional users and is actually ranked as one of our top three free VPNs in our recent guide.
+Hide.me offers a free version which is okay for occasional users and is actually ranked as one of our top three free VPNs.
 However, speed is limited to 3 Mb/s and data transfers to 2GB.
 This means it’s no good for things like streaming via Kodi or other players, or for torrenting.
-Moreover, you can only use it on one device and are limited to three server locations.
+Moreover, you can only use it on one device and are limited to three server locations (Canada, Netherlands, and Singapore).

 Moving onto the Plus version, you can still only use one device, but you get 75GB of data transfer and access to all servers.
 This starts at $4.99 (GBP £3.90) per month for 12 months.
 This seems surprising because some competitors we’ve reviewed have premium options at lower prices.

 Speaking of premium options, the Hide.me Premium package is fairly comparable to others in terms of offerings.
 You can use up to five devices simultaneously and get unlimited data transfer.
 You also get port forwarding – not available in the other packages – which will mainly appeal to torrenters.